Fall Product Update: MCP, Shopify Plus & deeper control ahead of BFCM

 Omsom referral success message

-On the other hand, you should also display an error message if things go wrong.
+You should also display an error message if things go wrong.
 For example, if the friend was already referred by the referrer or is already a customer and does not meet the program conditions.

-Make the CTA clear
+Make the referral CTA clear

 3. Promote your referral program